Puerto Rico National Guard: Background

 Due to the lack of belligerent invaders, the PRNG has participated in a number of functions such as coordination during natural disasters (mainly tropical storms, hurricanes, floods and droughts) repairing roads, bridges, telecommunication arrays and aqueducts.
-The PRNG also hosts other disciplines, including a band and a religious services branch that includes personal if different credos.
+The PRNG also hosts other disciplines, including a band and a religious services branch that includes personal of different credos.
 Through these, the organization also related with other government agencies and entities, occasionally organizing parades or friendly competitions or entertainment through its artistic unit, Banda 248.
 Otherwise, the organization makes donations to other initiatives, mainly the Red Cross and similar entities.

 Structure

 The Puerto Rico National Guard comprises both Army and Air National Guard components, namely the Puerto Rico Army National Guard and the Puerto Rico Air National Guard respectively, with a total authorized strength of 8,400 citizen-soldiers and airmen.
 The Constitution of the United States specifically charges the different National Guards with dual federal and state missions.
 The Puerto Rico National Guard is the only United States military force empowered to function in a state/territorial status within Puerto Rico.
 Those functions range from limited actions during non-emergency situations to full-scale law enforcement of martial law when local law enforcement officials can no longer maintain civil control.

 The Puerto Rico National Guard may be called into federal service in response to a call by the president of the United States or Congress, usually at the request of the governor of Puerto Rico.
 When under state/territory control, the governor serves as commander-in-chief.
 When troops from the Puerto Rico National Guard are called to federal service, the president serves as commander-in-chief.
 The federal mission assigned to the different National Guards is: "To provide properly trained and equipped units for prompt mobilization for war, national emergency or as otherwise needed."

 The governor of Puerto Rico may call individuals or units of the Puerto Rico National Guard into state service during emergencies or to assist in special situations in which National Guard use is appropriate.
 The state mission assigned to the National Guard is: "To provide trained and disciplined forces for domestic emergencies or as otherwise provided by state law."